danekja/discussment/README.md

 - __form__ contains forms such as adding a new category to the forum.

-- __list__ contains panels that create parts of the userId interface.
+- __list__ contains panels that create parts of the user interface.
 The panels use other the panels to create a larger unit.
 For example, CategoryListPanel, which displays categories and topics, uses TopicListPanel to display topics.

 - __model__ contains classes for data acquisition.
 Classes can be used as a parameter for creating a ListView instance.